mcdougallab/matlabneuroninterface/README.md

 ### The Neuron class

-The main Neuron class can be found at neuron.Neuron.
+The main Neuron class can be found at `neuron.Neuron`.
 We can initialize a Neuron session by running:

 ```matlab
 n = neuron.Neuron();
 ```

-Now, all top-level variables, functions and classes can be accessed using this object.
+Now all top-level variables, functions and classes can be accessed using this object.
 The available variables, functions and classes, as well as their Neuron types can be displayed with: